code-star/rxjs-7-and-beyond/article/article.md

 A couple of operators are renamed for consistency and to make it more clear that the source Observable is also used in the operation.

-At this point it's still possible to use the former operator names but they are marked as deprecated.

----

 - `combineLatest` -> `combineLatestWith`
 - `zip` -> `zipWith`
 - `race` -> `raceWith`

+At this point it's still possible to use the former operator names but they are marked as deprecated.

 ---

-### Extended configuration
+### Extended configuration options for `retry`

-`retry`

 The `retry` operator now accepts a configuration object.
 We now can now also configure the operator to reset itself on a successful retry.